Pain Solutions for Pianists

 Is this physical therapy?

-No. This is retraining piano technique: work focused on movement and mechanics at the instrument.
+No. This is retraining your piano technique.
+We focus on movement and mechanics at the instrument.
 If you have a medical concern, consult your healthcare provider.
 What we do is examine how you’re playing and adjust movement patterns accordingly.

 How quickly do people feel changes?

 Many students notice meaningful differences in the first session.
-Long-term change takes consistent work, but early clarity is common.
+Long-term changes take consistent work, but early improvements are common.

 What if my pain is severe?